BlueBrain/gitlab-pipelines/README.md

   deployed software built in the CI of PR 1418 to BlueBrain/spack.
 Make sure that you think about what you are doing if you set this and `SPACK_BRANCH` inconsistently.
+* `SPACK_PACKAGE_COMMIT` and `SPACK_{upper_case_package_name}_COMMIT` (optional,
+  read-only): the template does not read this values, but when it installs the develop version of a package then it writes the actual git commit used to these variables.
+This is useful for provenance information, as the commit that a particular branch pointed to is not otherwise recorded.

 ## Basic Setup